scanner-research/face_recognizer/README.md

 -- what is resampling stuff?
 Check the dbscan library that supported resampling?

-Parallel version of vgg daces download:
+-- Parallel version of vgg daces download (if we want to use the full dataset...)

-Num clusters >> num faces:

-  - Can solve this by training an SVM on clusters we are very sure about (not much std/variance)